vikejs/vike/README.md

 function hydrate() {
   // Thanks to the fact that `passToClient.includes('docHtml')`,
-  // `contextProps.docHtml` is available here in the browser.
+  // `pageContext.docHtml` is available here in the browser.
-  // Use your view framework to pass `contextProps.docHtml` to all components
+  // Use your view framework to pass `pageContext.docHtml` to all components
   // of your component tree.
 (E.g. React Context or Vue's `app.config.globalProperties`.)
 }
 ```